hubgit122/Quantitative-Analysis/README.md

 ### 2. The programming-oriented way

-Just making use of the stock data provided by the spider and the evaluating and traversing facilities provided by the `ssq.stock.analyser.Analyser` class.
+Just making use of the stock data provided by the spider and the evaluating and traversing facilities provided by the `ssq.stock.analyzer.Analyzer` class.

-Examples can be seen under the `ssq.stock.analyser` package.
+Examples can be seen under the `ssq.stock.analyzer` package.

 ## III.
 Custom Your **Own** Formula
 ### 1. General Ideas